Personal Software Developer Growth Plan

 - Ruby Koans

-- Learn Ruby The Hard Way (Book)
+- Zed Shaw - Learn Ruby The Hard Way

-- Pragmatic Studio: Rails 7 Course
+- Pragmatic Studio - Rails 7

-- Owning Rails Course
+- Marc-Andre Courmoyer - Owning Rails

 - Refactoring Rails